 NEW SHELTER HOURS!

 585 Meyers Avenue

 The Thrift Shop operation includes "dumping fees".
 Unfortunately, we receive donations which are not in good enough shape to sell at the Thrift Shop.
 Therefore, we are frequently taking these items to the Yuba Sutter Recology (dump).
 If you have any "Free Dump Passes" that you don't use, we would be happy to have them.
 For more information, please call 530-755-2025.
 When donating to the Thrift Shop please only bring items which are new or very gently used.
 No rust, tears, odors, (cigarette smoke), broken, missing parts, old computer monitors, old Tv's, printers with no software, broken furniture, ripped furniture, stained clothing, very worn shoes, molded items (books specifically).
 We appreciate each and every donation, but we simply cannot afford to operate with the increasing cost of dumping fees.
 We need your donations and welcome them, just be aware of items we cannot sell, as listed above.
 Thank You again for all of your support for the animals.

-Your Holiday Shopping Directly Benefits Homeless Dogs
+Your Grocery Shopping Directly Benefits

 S.H.A.R.E.S. stands for Supporting Humanities, Arts, Recreation, Education & Sports in our community.
 The S.H.A.R.E.S. card program is an easy and efficient way to fund-raise.